sourcecrypto/sourcecrypto.github.io/_pages/index.md

   * [Development](discolog/development/)
   * [Application](discolog/application/)

-So, for now you can browse the entire index of channels at once, or one category at a time... later I will have a complete navigation index built.
+Later I will have a complete navigation index built.
 More info on that, below.

 ![](https://i.imgur.com/7d2fDDT.png){: .align-center}

 ## SourceCrypto

-Source Crypto discord is a landing pad..
-I drop links there on the fly, so those pages are not organized well, and maybe not all the links are 100% the best ever...
-Next will be to systematically go through and start building better, more organized resources built and driven by research.
+The Source Crypto discord server is a landing pad..
+I drop links there on the fly, and the channels aren't perfectly organized, and maybe a few of the links are 100% the best ever...

-The aim is to create a repository of information, generally mapping out the history and knowledge related to Bitcoin\blockchain.
+The next, and gradual step, will be to systematically build better, more organized web-resources using the sources gathered as a starting point.

-So little by little, we'll map out the ecosystem of information around blockchain and cryptocurrencies, and those un-organized pages will grow to become each a formidible resource of its own.
+The aim is to generally map out the history and knowledge related to Bitcoin\blockchain.

-The great thing is that gh-pages\jekyll are designed to generate content based upon structured data.
-So I'm a lot closer to the dream of creating a reasonably complete repository of knowledge related to crypto.
+So, little by little, those un-organized pages will grow to become each a formidible resource of its own.

 ![](../assets/img/SourceCrypto.png)